Media authentication grounded in forensic science for high-stakes decisions

 Face-swap and identity manipulation detection · detection of general video editing and manipulation · expanded attribution to video-native generative systems.

-Unsurface's core technology is Forensic Self-Descriptions (FSD), developed at Drexel University's Multimedia and Information Security Lab (MISL) and peer-reviewed at CVPR 2025 — the top venue in computer vision.
+Unsurface's core technology is Forensic Self-Descriptions (FSD), peer-reviewed at CVPR 2025 — the top venue in computer vision.

 FSD learns the subtle, pixel-level traces that every image creation process leaves behind, without needing prior examples of any specific generator.
 It was the first method to unify zero-shot detection, open-set source attribution, and forensic clustering of AI-generated imagery in a single framework.